Hunting Very High-Energy ($>$100 GeV) Emitting High-Synchrotron Peaked Blazars: Software and third party data repository citations

 \section{Software and third party data repository citations}

 \facilities{$Fermi$-LAT}

 \software{numpy \citep{Taylor2005_TOPCAT}, matplotlib \citep{Hunter:2007}, TopCAT\citep{harris2020array}, Fermipy\citep{Wood:2017TJ} }

-In Table~\ref{tab:ts_betwen_9_and_25}, we provide the spectral parameters of HSP blazars detected with $9<{\rm TS}<25$.
-The remaining HSP blazars and unassociated $\gamma$-ray sources from which at least one VHE photon was detected, are tabulated in Table~\ref{tab:ts_less_than_9} and \ref{tab:unassociated_sources}, respectively.
+In Table~\ref{tab:ts_betwen_12_and_25}, we provide the spectral parameters of HSP blazars detected with TS between 12 and 25.
+The remaining HSP blazars with TS$<12$ and with at least one VHE photon associated with more than 95\% probability of association with the sources , are tabulated in Table~\ref{tab:ts_less_than_9}.
+Table \ref{tab:unassociated_sources} summarizes the list of unassociated Fermi $\gamma$-ray sources that exhibit atleast one VHE photons.
+Table \ref{tab:ultraClean_class_ts_lessthan25} lists detection statistics of sources with different event class cuts -- SOURCE, CLEAN and ULTRACLEAN.